-'TheScriptSavant.com' Where I offer my script services: script consulting, screenplay writing, and a location to download my book on screenwriting It's All About Story!'.
+'TheScriptSavant.com' - Where I offer my script services: script consulting, screenplay writing, a location to download my book on screenwriting 'It's All About Story!'.
 On this website, I have samples of my original story ideas.
-'TheBestComputerService.com' Which is related to computer software, website development and computer services.

 'JayZeeBear.com' - A popular children's website where I test out game and educational ideas for kids 2-8.

-'WestSideWritersGroup.wordpress.com' -I promote my instructional writing group 'The CraftOfPresentation.com' A website that promotes people into TED/TEDx talks and improves their communication skills.
+'The CraftOfPresentation.com' - A website that promotes people into TED/TEDx talks and improves their communications skills.
 'TheStoryMaster.com' - Creates Songs & Stories for Kids and Adults.
 21. Formatting, Grammar, & Punctuation: With programs like Final Draft, there is no excuse for formatting errors.
 With spell-check and the ability to look up grammar and punctuation on the Internet, there is little excuse for these errors either.
-Why: Misspelled words or grammar/punctuation errors almost always scream lazy and amateur.
-Personal Experience: When I read a person's script, and I spot a misspelled word or poor grammar/punctuation, I start paying more attention to what OTHER mistakes are in the script so that I can send it to the trash.
-From my scripts, I find spelling/grammar/punctuation errors virtually every time I reread them, which I immediately correct.
-This reminds me never to hand out my first few drafts.
+Why: Misspelled words or grammar/punctuation errors almost always screams lazy and/or amateur.
+Personal Experience: When I read a person's script and I spot a misspelled word or poor grammar / punctuation, I start paying more attention to what OTHER mistakes are in the script, so I can send it to the trash.
+From my own scripts, I find spelling/grammar/punctuation errors virtually every time I reread them, which I immediately correct.
+This reminds me to never hand out my first few drafts.
 22. Write Powerful Scenes:

 The scene is essential to movie making.
 After all, a film is just a bunch of scenes strung together to create a comprehensive whole.
 Start scenes at the last possible moment and get out early.
-Creative brevity in the screenplay is a necessity, so writing scenes that are clear and concise, while always moving the story forward and revealing character while still engaging the reader.
+Creative brevity in a screenplay is a necessity, so writing scenes that are clear and concise, while always moving the story forward and/or revealing character while still engaging the reader.
 Why: Every scene counts.
 They are building blocks to an engaging, satisfying film.
 Don't include a scene unless it advances the story or develops a character.
 Personal Experience: All the movies I enjoy have scenes I emotionally connect with.
 23. Deliver Dynamic Dialogue: